 A burn injury can happen unexpectedly.
 Many factors can contribute to this type of injury, such as faulty products, chemical substances, fire, motor vehicle accidents, or assault.
 Medical treatment is often required for victims, however, with costly surgeries and medication, it can cause a lot of stress and financial worries.
 If you were involved in a burn injury accident that was caused by a negligent party, you may be entitled to receive compensation for your losses.

-Below, our experienced burn injury attorneys at West Coast Trial Lawyers will discuss essential steps you should consider when filing a personal injury claim.
+Below, our knowledgeable Los Angeles burn injury attorneys at West Coast Trial Lawyers will discuss essential steps you should consider when filing a personal injury claim.
 Our attorneys will guide you through the process of acquiring important information and evidence that will help you get the compensation you deserve.

 Common Causes of Burn Injuries

 A burn injury can happen anywhere at any time.
 Here are the most common causes of burn injuries:

 What You Should Do After a Burn Injury

 California is a fault state, meaning that somebody must be found at-fault for causing an injury.
 California is also a comparative liability state, meaning that more than one party can be found accountable for causing the incident.
 Under a burn injury case, those who may be found liable include:

 The consequences of a burn injury can be catastrophic and forever change the outcome of a victim’s life.
 A burn injury is not only expensive but can also reduce a victim’s earning potential.
 This kind of injury can also leave a victim scarred for life.
 For these costly consequences, a victim of a burn injury is entitled to both economic and non-economic damages.

 Economic damages refer to the compensation that a victim is entitled to due to the financial losses they experienced as a result of the burn injury and accident.
 These are some of the available economic damages for a burn injury victim among others: